jeffplays2005/Hackheld/README.md

 I recommend JLCPCB as they have fast shipping, cheap options and have several discounts.
 PCBWay is also a good alternative.

 Please star this repository if you appreciated my work and would like to help me out!!
 Thanks in advance.

+To flash the esp8266 board, please visit https://github.com/SpacehuhnTech/Hackheld

 ### Parts